Hard to Stomach: Symptoms of Stomach Cancer You Should Know

 • Pain

-Depending on where in the stomach the cancerous mass grows, symptoms could vary from person to person.
-For example, a tumor growing near the opening of the stomach (near where the esophagus connects to the stomach) may cause food to stick and could obstruct the proper control of the sphincter (a valve that prevents backflow from the stomach), causing reflux of acid.
+Depending on where in the stomach the cancerous mass grows, symptoms may vary from person to person.
+For example, a tumor growing near the opening of the stomach (where the esophagus connects to the stomach) can block food from passing through.
+This could obstruct proper control of the sphincter (a valve that prevents backflow from the stomach), causing acid reflux.

 Advanced stomach cancer symptoms

-In advanced stages, new symptoms would follow, in addition to the abovementioned symptoms:
+In advanced stages of stomach cancer, new symptoms would follow, in addition to previously mentioned symptoms:

 • Persistent pain in the upper and middle part of the abdomen

-• Early satiety (feeling full sooner than usual, as the stomach muscles fail to push food down to the intestines properly)
+• Early satiety (feeling full more quickly than usual because the stomach muscles fail to push food down to the intestines properly)

 • Vomiting, with blood found in the vomitus